 Helix Fairweather’s description of the Eye

-Contact Game; Dani Weinberg’s description.
+Eye Contact Game; Dani Weinberg’s description.

 All material copyright Stacy Braslau-Schneck.
 Reprints for non-commercial use, and with the author’s permission only.

+Would you, your training company, or your club like to reprint this?
 Please be sure to keep my name, business name, and the website URL with the article, and if possible, please send me a copy.
 See the Contact Page for email and mailing address.